Detections

 Category

-You can filter by Attack or Operations detections, or you can select a more specific category to further refine your view of the Detections page.
-When you click the Category filter, most categories listed under the All Attack Categories and All Operations Categories options are sorted by the number of detections in the category.
+You can filter by Attack or Performance detections, or you can select a more specific category to further refine your view of the Detections page.
+When you click the Category filter, most categories listed under the All Attack Categories and All Performance Categories options are sorted by the number of detections in the category.
 Hardening detections always appear at the end of the list.

 Attack detections include the following categories that match phases of the attack chain.